niklr/angular-material-datatransfer/projects/amd-lib/README.md

 Demo: https://niklr.github.io/angular-material-datatransfer/

-angular-material-datatransfer-lib is a web-based library combining the upload and download of multiple simultaneous files in a unified user interface.
+angular-material-datatransfer-lib is a library combining the upload and download of multiple simultaneous files in a unified user interface.
 The library is explicitly designed for modern browsers supporting advanced [`HTML5 File API`](http://www.w3.org/TR/FileAPI/) features.

 The unified user interface is built on top of Google's [Material Design](https://material.io) implemented by [Angular Material](https://material.angular.io/) using [Angular](https://angular.io/).
 Material Design by Google's definition is a visual language that synthesizes the classic principles of good design with the innovation and possibility of technology and science.